suchokrates1/retrievershop-suite/README.md

 automatically add missing columns (for example the `barcode` column in the `product_sizes` table) during startup.

+## Responsive tables

+Product lists are displayed inside Bootstrap's `.table-responsive` wrapper.
+This element sets `overflow-x: auto` so the table can be scrolled horizontally when it grows wider than the screen.
+Size columns use a fixed width of 100&nbsp;px (see `static/styles.css`) to keep the quantity buttons visible without cutting off content.

 ## License

 This project is licensed under the terms of the [MIT License](LICENSE).